ezzeldien490/Mohammed-Abu-Hadhoud/Algorithms_And_Problem-solving-Level-1/README.md

 44. **[047-LoanInstallmentMonths.cpp](./047-LoanInstallmentMonths.cpp)**: Calculates loan installment months.
 45. **[048-MonthlyLoanInstallment.cpp](./048-MonthlyLoanInstallment.cpp)**: Computes monthly loan installments.
 46. **[050-ATMPIN3Times.cpp](./050-ATMPIN3Times.cpp)**: Validates ATM PIN after three attempts.
+47. **[051-PrintSumOfNumbers.cpp](./051-PrintSumOfNumbers.cpp)**: The Sum Calculator is a C++ console application that allows users to compute the sum of numbers based on their choice of category: odd numbers, even numbers, or all numbers.
+This project demonstrates the use of functions, enumerations, and basic arithmetic operations in C++ programming.

 ## How to Use This Directory
 - Click on each problem link to view the solution and implementation details.